kirtipatel176/summer_intenship2025_d23it176/README.md

 ### 🔹 **Week 3: Admin Panel & Advanced Features (27–31 May)**

 **27/05/2025** – Attended the **third formal HR meeting**, where we reviewed the dashboard progress and set goals for the admin panel features.

 **28/05/2025** – Designed and implemented an Admin Dashboard layout and integrated Chart.js for displaying user metrics.
+**29/05/2025** – Added image upload feature using Multer middleware and stored file references in MongoDB.
+**30/05/2025** – Focused on frontend enhancements like loaders, error messages, and responsive layout for mobile devices.